Colors of noise: Pink noise

 Since there are an infinite number of logarithmic bands at both the low frequency (DC) and high frequency ends of the spectrum, any finite energy spectrum must have less energy than pink noise at both ends.
 Pink noise is the only power-law spectral density that has this property: all steeper power-law spectra are finite if integrated to the high-frequency end, and all flatter power-law spectra are finite if integrated to the DC, low-frequency limit.

 Brownian noise

-Brownian noise, also called Brown noise, is noise with a power density which decreases 6.02 dB per octave with increasing frequency (frequency density proportional to 1/f) over a frequency range excluding zero (DC).
+Brownian noise, also called Brown noise, is noise with a power density which decreases 6.02 dB per octave (20 dB per decade) with increasing frequency (frequency density proportional to 1/f) over a frequency range excluding zero (DC).
+It is also called "red noise", with pink being between red and white.

 Brownian noise can be generated with temporal integration of white noise.
-"Brown" noise is not named for a power spectrum that suggests the color brown; rather, the name derives from Brownian motion.
-Also known as "random walk" or "drunkard's walk".
-"Red noise" describes the shape of the power spectrum, with pink being between red and white.
+"Brown" noise is not named for a power spectrum that suggests the color brown; rather, the name derives from Brownian motion, also known as "random walk" or "drunkard's walk".